 Another way to deflect responsibility is to ascribe ecological destruction to culture – as in “today’s wasteful consumer culture”.
 But “culture” refers to the historically transmitted results of human endeavors, which are dominated by the powerful.
 Although the “consumer culture” has its roots in human nature, this inherent tendency has been exploited and inflamed by those who wield economic control.
 Blaming culture obscures such realities and simplistically assigns responsibility to our – typically unexplained – collective foolishness.

 This is opposite extreme from the psychological explanations cited in #9.
 Rather than blaming people’s mental states, people are taken out of the picture altogether.
 For example, the problem is the monetary system, which manipulates economic actors into various forms of destructive behavior.
 Or it is capitalism per se – the economic system itself dictating to reluctant participants.
 All such claims deny human agency, thereby absolving people – particularly the ruling group – from responsibility.

-12. Conservatism is the enemy.
+12. Conservatism is the enemy

 13. If all you have is a hammer …

 In her 2014 book, This Changes Everything, Naomi Klein repeatedly tells us that only social movements can solve the ecological crisis.
 This is because, as a progressive, she has nothing else to offer.
 Progressivism is a defensive movement that restricts itself to moderating capitalism’s social and environmental abuses.
 As such, it has no ambitions to move beyond the system, and therefore frames no theories, strategies, or tactics to this end.
 If reform-oriented initiatives can’t fix a problem, it can’t be fixed.
 Unfortunately, the ecological crisis is just such a problem.
-I suggest you embrace progressivism’s admirable values, but encourage its participants to bail on the movement and then initiate or join the youth ecological revolt.

 14. It’s already happening!